-The Covid pandemic has had a dramatic impact on all aspects of our lives.
-Here in the UK our NHS health system has experienced unprecedented demand and the associated pressure as a result of this.
+The Covid pandemic has had and continues to have a dramatic impact on all aspects of our lives.
+Here in the UK, our NHS health system has experienced unprecedented demand and the associated pressure as a result of this.
 This has meant that the system many of us took for granted, has changed.
-In the light of these changes, it is unsurprising that many people waiting for NHS hip replacement surgery are exploring other options.
+In light of these changes, it is unsurprising that many people waiting for NHS hip replacement surgery are exploring other options.

 Waiting times for many procedures have stretched to previously unseen lengths, leaving many people facing uncertain months of crippling pain and despair.
-As the country is now taking its hesitant first forward steps towards normality, thousands of people’s health and wellbeing have taken many steps backwards, as a result of conditions continuing to go untreated.
+As the country is now trying to get back towards normality, thousands of people’s health and well-being have taken many steps backward, as a result of conditions continuing to go untreated.

 With the daunting prospect of a lengthy wait for treatment, some people are considering other options.

 We are huge fans of the National Health Service and feel privileged to know that it is there for us, no matter what.
 But Covid has turned the world upside down and placed an ever increasing burden on our beloved NHS.